MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-use-azure-ai-services-azure-database-postgresql.md

   LIMIT 3;
   ```

-> [!NOTE] Abstractive summarization isn't supported in all Azure regions.
+> &#128221; Abstractive summarization isn't supported in all Azure regions.
 If you receive an error, try a different region that supports this feature.
 See [Region support for Azure Language features](https://learn.microsoft.com/azure/ai-services/language-service/concepts/regional-support) for details.

 ## Task 2: Analyze guest sentiment